About Us

 • A significant proportion of New Zealand’s population is not doing well economically or socially.
 Local government has an important role in helping to address inequities within and between communities.

 • Some communities are losing population and key amenities, creating funding pressures and driving demand for new funding streams.
+This means drawing on new initiatives such as anchor institutions and community wealth building, both priorities for the think tank’s work.

 • The pace of growth for some communities is hindering their ability to provide adequate services and amenities in an affordable, sustainable way.
+Supporting self-identifying communities and using processes such as local place planning and participatory budgeting have an important role to play in managing the impact of growth.

 • Societal changes including an ageing population, increasing ethnic diversity and changes in technology are driving significant changes in community need.